sam-doomguy/documentation-api/Accounts.md

 ##### Parameters

-- `data`: an JSON object containing JSONAPI compliant data object with following properties
+- `data`: A JSON object containing JSONAPI compliant data object with following properties
   - `attributes`: An attribute object containing
     - `costPackage`: Boolean, true for enabling the cost package add-on for the account (AWS spend analysis, forecasting, monitoring) **Note:** The server will throw a 422 error if this field is set to true for customers who do not have cost package enabled in any of their AWS accounts
     - `hasRealTimeMonitoring`: Boolean, true for enabling the Real-Time Threat Monitoring package add-on for the account **Note:** This field will be replaced with `subscriptionType` in the future